microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/New-MgSiteList.md

           - `[Value <String>]`: Value of the property
           - `[ValueType <String>]`: Type of the value
         - `[CloudPcRemoteActionResults <IMicrosoftGraphCloudPcRemoteActionResult[]>]`:
-          - `[ActionName <String>]`: The specified action.
-Supported values in the Microsoft Endpoint Manager portal are: Reprovision, Resize, Restore.
-Supported values in enterprise Cloud PC devices are: Reboot, Rename, Reprovision, Troubleshoot.
-          - `[ActionState <String>]`: State of the action on the device
-          - `[CloudPcId <String>]`: The ID of the Cloud PC device on which the remote action is performed.
-Read-only.
-          - `[LastUpdatedDateTime <DateTime?>]`: Last update time for action.
-The Timestamp is shown in ISO 8601 format and Coordinated Universal Time (UTC).
-For example, midnight UTC on Jan 1, 2014 appears as '2014-01-01T00:00:00Z'.
-          - `[ManagedDeviceId <String>]`: The ID of the Intune managed device on which the remote action is performed.
-Read-only.
-          - `[StartDateTime <DateTime?>]`: Time the action was initiated.
-The Timestamp is shown in ISO 8601 format and Coordinated Universal Time (UTC).
-For example, midnight UTC on Jan 1, 2014 appears as '2014-01-01T00:00:00Z'.
-          - `[StatusDetails <IMicrosoftGraphCloudPcStatusDetails>]`: cloudPcStatusDetails
-            - `[(Any) <Object>]`: This indicates any property can be added to this object.
-            - `[AdditionalInformation <IMicrosoftGraphKeyValuePair[]>]`: Any additional information about the Cloud PC status.
-            - `[Code <String>]`: The code associated with the Cloud PC status.
-            - `[Message <String>]`: The status message.
         - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires.
 This property is read-only.
         - `[ComplianceState <String>]`: Compliance state.
         - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures>]`: configuration Manager client enabled features